lengran/OpenPrefirePrac/README.md

   - Attack A site from A short
   - Attack B site from tunnel
   - Attack B site from mid
+- de_nuke
+  - Attack A site from HUT

 TODO: